pascalvaccaro/sveltekit-adapter-browser-extension/README.md

 			pages: 'build', // the output directory for the pages of your extension
 			assets: undefined, // the asset output directory is derived from pages if not specified explicitly
 			fallback: undefined, // set to true to output an SPA-like extension
-			manifestVersion: 3 // the version of the automatically generated manifest (Version 3 is required by Chrome).
+			manifest: {} // the manifest as a JSON object where you can put custom configuration values.
+The manifest.json file will take precedence
 		}),
 		appDir: 'ext', // This is important - chrome extensions can't handle the default _app directory name.
 		prerender: {